bfpc/SamplingRB.jl/README.md

-# RiskBudgeting
+# SamplingRB

-RiskBudgeting is a package designed to calculate long-only weights for coherent Risk Parity and Risk Budgeting portfolios, given arbitrary simulations of relative losses of each asset.
+SamplingRB is a package designed to calculate long-only weights for coherent Risk Parity and Risk Budgeting portfolios, given arbitrary simulations of relative losses of each asset.